VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 I can design a complex feature stepping tiny steps, focusing only on the current tiny problem, getting feedback about design and stability immediately.

+TDD doesn't guarantee flashes of insight at the right moment.
+But TDD creates a perfect environment for them.
+Confidence giving tests let up apply any insight as soon as it comes.